-"No security breaches of people without tickets getting inside the stadium," says English Football Association
+Euro 2020 final: 'Security breach' at Wembley Stadium as small group of people enter venue | CNN

-(CNN)The English Football Association said there was a security incident involving football fans without tickets ahead of Sunday's Euro 2020 final between England and Italy at Wembley Stadium.
+A small group of football fans without tickets breached the security cordon around the venue hosting Sunday’s Euro 2020 final between England and Italy, according to a Wembley Stadium spokesperson,

-"We are dealing with an incident that occurred at the outer security perimeter area of the stadium, with support from police," an English Football Association spokesperson told CNN.
+“There was a breach of security and a small group of people got into the stadium,” the spokesperson told CNN.
+“We are now working closely with stadium stewards and security to remove these people.

-"Safety measures were quickly activated in the relevant areas and there were no security breaches of people without tickets getting inside the stadium."
+Earlier on Sunday, the English Football Association confirmed the security incident at the outer security perimeter area of the stadium, but that with the support from police, “Safety measures were quickly activated in the relevant areas and there were no security breaches of people without tickets getting inside the stadium.”

-European football's governing body UEFA added: "Everything is under control.
-They could not enter the stadium."
+European football’s governing body UEFA also said in a statement that fans without tickets hadn’t entered the stadium, as it condemned “such unacceptable behaviour at football grounds.”

 Sunday’s showpiece is the first major international soccer final England has reached since 1966.